zulip/zulip/help/restrict-moving-messages.md

 {!admin-only.md!}

-Zulip lets you configure which [roles](/help/roles-and-permissions) can edit message topics and move topics between streams.
+Zulip lets you configure which [roles](/help/roles-and-permissions) can edit message topics and move topics between channels.
 In general, allowing all organization members to edit message topics is highly recommended because:

 - It allows the community to keep conversations organized, even if some members